Instructors

 Kimberly (Kim) Finke Morrison, PE, RG

 Kim Morrison is a globally recognized leader and technical expert in the mining industry with nearly 30 years of experience in geotechnical engineering design, operations, and governance of tailings, waste, and water management.
 She also brings extensive expertise in environmental permitting for mining projects.
 Currently serving as Adjunct Professor and Interim Director of the Tailings Center at the Colorado School of Mines, Kim is actively shaping the future of tailings engineering education and research.
 From 2019 to 2024, she was Newmont’s global function lead for tailings, dams, and heap leach facilities in Denver, Colorado, where she oversaw critical infrastructure and led the company’s implementation of the Global Industry Standard on Tailings Management (GISTM).
-Kim’s influence extends to industry literature as the Managing Editor for the Tailings Management Handbook: A Lifecycle Approach, published by SME, which has become an essential resource for tailings management professionals worldwide
+Kim’s influence extends to industry literature as the Managing Editor for the Tailings Management Handbook: A Lifecycle Approach, published by SME, which has become an essential resource for tailings management professionals worldwide.

 Tejo Bheemasetti, Ph.D.

 Tejo Bheemasetti is an Assistant Professor in the Department of Civil & Architectural Engineering and Mechanics at the University of Arizona.
 Prior to joining academia, he worked in the industry as a geotechnical design engineer for hydraulic fill structures, high retaining walls, and ground improvement techniques.
 He is the recipient of the ASCE James J. Croes Medal for his work on 3D modeling and visualization studies on highly heterogenous hydraulic fill structures.
-He has published more than 50 peer-reviewed publications and ia member of standing technical committees on the Embankments, Dams, and Slopes committee; Engineering Geology and Site Characterization; Sustainability in Geotechnical Engineering.
+He has published more than 50 peer-reviewed publications and is a member of standing technical committees on the Embankments, Dams, and Slopes committee; Engineering Geology and Site Characterization; Sustainability in Geotechnical Engineering.
 His work has been sponsored by industry, state and federal agencies and serves as a reviewer for major geomechanics journals.

 Joseph Scalia, Ph.D.